-Performance measure target: The goal of this measure is to increase the number of services that are provided electronically by two percent each calendar year (4.54 million in 2014).
+Performance measure target: The goal of this measure is to increase the number of transactions performed electronically by two percent each calendar year (4.34 million in 2016).
 Our goal is also to represent a shift from manual work by DMV staff to self-serve through automation.